 Parents and grandparents must have health insurance from a Canadian insurance company for at least one year from the date of entry into Canada, which covers a minimum of $100,000 and an immigration medical examination document.
 The Government of Canada will also check the ties with the home country of residence to ensure the intention to leave Canada after the expiry of the supervisa period.

 Yes.
 A child or grandchild must meet the minimum income requirement, which depends on the number of his/her family members.
 However, the income of spouses can also be counted to meet the minimum Supervisa income requirement!

 How to apply for Supervisa?

 Supervisa applications must be submitted from outside Canada by parents or grandparents online or on paper.
 Online applications are usually processed faster.
 Before applying, you should collect the essential documentation that you will need.
 If applications are submitted online, several required forms will need to complete while applying.
 In most cases, it is also required to provide biometrics.

 Yes.
-It happens when parents or grandparents need to extend their stay in Canada after a two-year visit.
+It happens when parents or grandparents need to extend their stay in Canada after a five-year visit.
 The extension is possible if there is evidence that they cannot now return to their home country.
 Proof that they are still living with their children or grandchildren is also required to extend their stay, as well as their health insurance for the entire period of their stay in Canada.
 To extend your stay under Supervisa, you must apply for a visitor record at least 30 days before the expiration of your temporary status in Canada.

 Schindler Visa Services can help you to obtain a Supervisa for Parents and Grandparents.
 We will handle all the paperwork and prepare the application along with all supporting documents smoothly and quickly!